xianwew/Microservice-E-Commerce-FullStack/README.md

 The Kafka cluster is a vital component of the e-commerce microservice architecture, providing essential capabilities for high availability, performance, and reliability.
 Its configuration with three brokers and robust message handling mechanisms ensures that the system can efficiently process a large volume of messages while maintaining data integrity and service continuity.
 This setup significantly enhances the overall stability and efficiency of the application.

-# SAGA Pattern and Fallback
+# SAGA Pattern, Fallback, and WebSocket Notification

 ![](https://lh7-us.googleusercontent.com/docsz/AD_4nXdiuo3wcAV3-xDJGS6LDSID55uDIJBoyj-2dbkCF9NFDgYUrXciZP-lacPW7Hb1ypHo8USP_SSVVILZJOgRHAfF-x3nCT3a43oLlH2Dx3xsYdW54kOmLvkb741UQ6Vx1RBsw4_V_dL5yEjKd0p6xAGimYQ?key=It25FaNN3Hk2ogZbUXQYcg)